 4. Juicing Myth: It's ok to eat crappy and do juice cleanses to "fix it."

 FACT: No, no, and noooooo!
-The function of a juice cleanse is to re-set the body, give digestion a break, and become aware of your hunger cues and eating habits.
+The function of a juice cleanse is to re-set the body, give it a break, and become aware of your hunger cues and eating habits.
 A juice cleanse is not a quick fix for weeks or months of poor eating.
 It took you that long to start feeling bad so it will not be erased in 3 days.
-It is extremely important to consistently follow balanced nutrition habits in order to lose weight and keep it off for good, have clear skin, high energy levels, and a stable mood.
+It is extremely important to consistently follow balanced nutrition habits in order to be healthy.
 Occasional treats are no problem, but a juice cleanse is not to be mistaken for an easy way out of the effects of eating crappy food.